Monarch Title 1031 Exchange Service

 1031 Exchange Rules

-The value does not exceed 200% of the aggregate fair value of all relinquished properties.
+- The 200 Rule: The value does not exceed 200 percent of the aggregate fair value of all relinquished properties.

-Any number of replacement properties without regard to the combined fair market value, as long as the properties acquired amount to at least 95% of the fair market value of all identified properties.
+- The 95% Rule: Properties acquired must amount to at least 95 percent of the fair market value of all identified properties.